UACES Facebook Container Gardening 101

 How do I get started with container gardening?

 Food-producing seeds, seedlings, and plants can be bought with with SNAP benefits.
 Many grocery stores, farm stands, and farmers markets carry food-producing plants.
 And be on the lookout for vendors participating in the Double Up Food Bucks program.
 You’ll be able to buy twice as much for the same price.
-Participating locations for 2021 can be found on the Arkansas Coalition for Obesity Prevention website.
+Participating locations can be found on the Arkansas Coalition for Obesity Prevention website.

 With just a few pots or 5 gallon buckets, container gardening is great for anyone with limited space.
 Containers allow the gardener to grow plants anywhere there is sunshine.
 Visit Planning a Vegetable Garden in Arkansas for more information on putting in a container garden at your home.